Warehouse Management · Reading

 The short answer

-When a Reading telecoms or IT-services firm stages serialised hardware for deployment and its ERP (Enterprise Resource Planning) warehouse add-on can't track individual units or kitting, a custom WMS fixes it.
+When a Reading telecoms or IT-services firm stages serialised hardware for deployment and its ERP (Enterprise Resource Planning) warehouse add-on can't track individual units or kitting, a custom WMS (Warehouse Management System) fixes it.
 Expect £50k to £120k over 3 to 6 months, with serialised receiving and picking live in about 10 weeks.

 Manhattan-class systems are built for high-throughput distribution, and ERP warehouse add-ons are built for simple put-away and picking.
 Neither suits a Thames Valley staging hub that receives serialised kit, assembles deployment bundles, and ships configured units to specific sites.
 The add-on can't distinguish two identical routers, so traceability breaks at receiving.